-Nevada Reopens - Planeta.com
+Nevada Reopens

 Hashtags

 Due to the Coronavirus shutdown, Nevada issued a state at home order.
-As of early June, the state is beginning to reopen.
+Starting in June, the state has begun to reopen.

-Planeta.com is curating a wide collection of tweets (March-May and June-) documenting how Nevada and Las Vegas in particular respond to this new situation.
+Planeta.com is curating a wide collection of tweets (March-May and June-) documenting how the state and Las Vegas in particular respond to this new situation.
 Our rolling coverage is dived into the following sections:

 March-May Stay Home for Nevada